-- 16. In the absence of e-taxi, airline operators implement multi-engine taxi, single-engine with APU running taxi, and sometimes a mix of above as the standard operating procedures (SOPs) in their operation manuals.
-Some airline operators may use tractors to tow airplanes from gate to holding point of runway at specific airports.
+- 16. In the absence of e-taxi, airline operators implement an airplane implements multiengine taxi, single-engine with APU running taxi, and sometimes a mix of above as the standard operating procedures (SOPs) in their operation manuals.
+In Ssome airline operators cases may use tractors may be used to tow airplanes from gate to holding point of runway at specific airports.
 However, tractors are always required if the airplane needs to push backwards away from its gate. - 17.
 The SOPs depicting the operation of airplane engine, APU or tractor during taxiing without e-taxi system, shall be identified ex ante, as applicable to each project airplane and each project airport.
 If the applicable SOPs are updated during the crediting period, the SOPs valid for the monitoring period shall be referenced.
 The inclusion of each airplane's engine or APU for each operational cycle in the baseline emissions shall be justified accordingly.